John Fuller of Newton Descended from the Vikings

 First Settler

-John Fuller is named as one of the first settlers in Newton, MA and his name is one of the 20 engraved on the North side of the ‘First Settlers Monument’ which stands in the East Parish Burying Ground Cemetery in Newton.
+John Fuller is named as one of the first settlers in Newton, MA and his name is one of the 20 engraved on the North side of the ‘First Settlers Monument’ which was built in 1852 and stands in the East Parish Burying Ground Cemetery in Newton.
 More……first settlers monument

 John and many of the descendants of John and Elisabeth can be found in the following cemeteries situated in Newton, Middlesex, MA, USA: